atbcb/ICTTestingBaseline/_baselines/13Structure.md

 -   The heading level 1 on a page is not required to match the page title.
 -   The order of heading levels may not always be in sequence but may be valid as it relates to the visual structure/importance communicated by visible headings on the page.
 For example, an `<h2>` heading may be used for a navigation structure that precedes an `<h1>` title on a page.
 Similarly, `<h1>` may be followed by `<h3>` without `<h2>` between them.
 -   Not all lists need markup.
 For instance, sentences that contain comma-separated lists may not need list markup ([H48: Using ol, ul and dl for lists or groups of links](http://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/H48)).
+-   While an unordered list structure is often used to create navigation menus, menus can be created using other techniques such as `<nav>`.
+The test for Visually Apparent Lists does not include navigation menus.

 ### 13.1 Test Procedure for Descriptive Headings